 11. CONTRACTOR'S RELATION TO THE STATE.
 In the performance of this Agreement the Contractor is in all respects an independent contractor, and is neither an agent nor an employee of the State.
-Neither the Contractor nor any of its officers, employees, agents or members shall have authority to bind the State or receive any benefits, workers' compensation or other emoluments provided by the State to its employees.
+Neither the Contractor nor any of its officers, employees, agents or members shall have authority to bind the State or receive any benefits, workers' compensation or other employees.